vishalthapa07/react-countries/readme.md

 # react-countries-details

-a simple React component that provides country information, including flags, calling codes, and postal codes.
+A simple react component that provides country information, including flags, calling codes, and postal codes.
 It makes adding international features to your app quick and easy.

 ## How to use it?